-By Olivia Quarry.
-Last updated 22nd February 2021.
+By Lewis Cobain.
+Last updated 13th July 2023.
 Welcome to our child accident claims guide.
 Are you thinking of claiming compensation for a child accident?
 If your child, or a child in your care, has been injured due to someone else’s negligence, then you may be eligible to do so.
 Read through this comprehensive guide for more information on making child accident claims.

 Children sustain injuries from accidents all the time, it is seen as being part of growing up and learning to be self-aware, kind of like a ‘right of passage’.
 In most cases, the accidents are nobody else’s fault and just something that’s happened, but sometimes they can be due to someone else’s negligence.
 If a child is injured due to the negligence of someone else then they will be eligible to make a personal injury claim.